gardener/gardener-extension-provider-azure/docs/proposals/datadisk-image-restore.md

      memory: 50Gi
 ```

-In the above `imgName` represents the image name created by an external process/tool.
+In the above `imgRef` specified via `providerConfig.dataVolumes.imageReference` represents the image ID or URN of the image from which to create a disk.
+This image should already exist.
 See [az image create](https://learn.microsoft.com/en-us/cli/azure/image?view=azure-cli-latest#az-image-create).
 An optional `resourceGroup` can be specified if the image is associated with a non-default Azure resource group.